DI Danish Construction

-The Danish Construction Federation (DI Byggeri) is an independent business organization within the Confederation of Danish Industries (DI) that contains approximately 6.700 contractors and manufacturing companies within the Danish building and construction sector.
+DI Danish Construction (DI Byggeri) is an independent business organization within Danish Industry (DI) that contains approximately 6.700 contractors and manufacturing companies within the Danish building and construction sector.

 We create and sustain the conditions in which our member companies can compete and prosper, and promote our members' political interests.